 Making your site appeal to both search engines and potential customers is a no-brainer when setting up your website.
 SEO is an increasingly important factor in how well your website attracts new customers.

-If you aren’t sure where to begin, consider turning to our team at Comrade Web Agency for assistance.
+If you aren’t sure where to begin, consider turning to our team at Comrade Digital Marketing for assistance.
 Our work revolves around improving SEO results for our clients and we have the skillset and passion to help bring your company to new heights.

 We’d love to chat more with you about your business and what we can do to help.